pverscha/phd_thesis/19-chapter_8_future_work.md

 By first performing a metagenomics experiment on a sample, researchers are able to derive the taxonomic profile of the ecosystem under study.
 This taxonomic profile can then be used in a subsequent step as a guide for constructing a targeted protein reference database (that only contains proteins that are associated with the taxa that were detected during the metagenomics experiment).

-As a possible future addition to Unipept, I propose to further integrate data from different “omics” sources such as transcriptomics and metagenomics into Unipept
+As a possible future addition to Unipept, I propose to further integrate data from different “omics” sources such as transcriptomics and metagenomics into Unipept.
 Building on the individual strength of these techniques, an aggregated view enables researchers to gain a much deeper insight into and understanding of what exactly is taking place in a complex ecosystem.
 By augmenting Unipept with support for both metagenomics and metatranscriptomics analyses, it has the potential to become the “go-to” tool for all analyses related to the “meta-omics” research disciplines.
 The ultimate goal of this addition would be to transform Unipept into the first tool that provides a complete global overview of multi-disciplinary “meta-omics” experiments.